 Prof. Sir Roger Penrose (OM FRS)

-Emeritus Rouse Ball Professor of Mathematics, Mathematical Institute, University of Oxford, author of The Road to Reality
+Rouse Ball Professor of Mathematics, Mathematical Institute, University of Oxford (Emeritus), 2020 Nobel Prize in Physics, author of The Road to Reality

 “I found John Spencer’s “The Eternal Law” to be enormously refreshing; for here we have someone willing to speak out forcefully in favour of Platonic ideals lying at the roots of modern science.”